How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Experiments and Results

-Third, SIEGE cannot take in any exemplar test to infer the exploit method or vulnerability-triggering inputs, and it has no domain knowledge about security exploits.
-Meanwhile, although TRANSFER can take in exemplar tests to infer the exploit knowledge, it has difficulty incorporating inferred information into test generation.
-For instance, CODEC-134 is related to vulnerable APIs \codefont{Base64.decode(...)} and \codefont{Base64.decodeBase64(...)}.
-As shown in Fig.~\ref{fig:case-study}, we provided both TRANSFER and \tool inputs relevant to that vulnerability, including the exemplar library test to demonstrate the security exploit of \codefont{Base64.decode(...)} (see Fig.~\ref{fig:case-study} (a)), and a client Java class that calls the vulnerable API \codefont{Base64.decodeBase64(...)} (see Fig.~\ref{fig:case-study} (b)).
-We tried both tools to generate a security test for the client code, to trigger the vulnerability similarly as the exemplar test.
-In the figure, (c) and (d) separately show the tools' outputs.
-Unfortunately, TRANSFER could not reuse any domain knowledge demonstrated by the exemplar test.
-However, \tool successfully transferred the domain knowledge and effectively produced a security test.
+Third, TRANSFER has difficulty incorporating the knowledge embedded in exemplar tests into test generation.
+For instance, CODEC-134 is related to two vulnerable APIs: \codefont{Base64.decode(...)} and \codefont{Base64.decodeBase64(...)}.
+We provided both TRANSFER and \tool inputs relevant to that vulnerability, including the Lib test to show PoV of one API \codefont{Base64.decode(...)}, and a client Java class to call the other API \codefont{Base64.decodeBase64(...)}.
+We used both tools to generate a security test for the client code.
+Unfortunately, TRANSFER could not reuse any domain knowledge from the Lib test, but \tool successfully achieved that.

+SIEGE worked much worse than \tool.
+The major reason is that SIEGE has very limited applicability, probably due to implementation issues.
+Among the 49 $\langle App, Lib\rangle$ pairs, SIEGE was only applicable to a single pair.